chrisjbillington/git-nautilus-icons/README.md

 ## Blacklisting

-Note: Close Nautilus with `killall nautilus` after changing the blacklist, it will take effect when nautilus it is restarted.

 You can blacklist repositories, to tell `git-nautilus-icons` not to check their status.
 This could be useful in the case of an extremely large repository where calling `git status` is slow and so the extension slows down